jlukecarlson/Telugu-Language-Research-Project/projects.md

 ## File Structure

 ### Directories

+`project-1/` [1pt] contains directions that describe how to access widely-available Telugu texts

+`project-4/` [~1pt] contains a script to transliterate from Telugu script to romanized-Telugu text

+`project-5/` [2pts] contains a script that determines the likelyhood that an input was in telugu.

+`project-6/` [2pts] contains the .csv file of tweets authored from a region that speaks predominantly Telugu.
+It also contains a .txt file of the metadata associated with those tweets

-`bilingual_dictionary/` [1pt] contains a script to obtain bilingual information from an online source and save it to files as it goes.
+`project-8/` [1pt] contains a script to obtain bilingual information from an online source and save it to files as it goes.
 Another script then combines the files to make one large dictionary file

-`language_identification/` [2pts] contains a script that determines the likelyhood that an input was in telugu.

-`monolingual_data/` [1pt] contains directions that describe how to access widely-available Telugu texts

-`transliteration/` [~1pt] contains a script to transliterate from Telugu script to romanized-Telugu text

-`twitter-streamer/` contains the script used to obtain a csv file of tweets written in Telugu

-`twitter-data/` [2pts] contains the .csv file of tweets authored from a region that speaks predominantly Telugu.
-It also contains a .txt file of the metadata associated with those tweets

 ### Files
 `CoreRequirements.md` contains a brief summarization of the morphology and syntactical structure of Telugu